 2. Step test.
 Mark a wall at a height that is halfway between your knee and your hip bone.
 Raise each knee in turn to the mark at least sixty times in two minutes.

-An additional indication of the fitness required, though we are not asking you to measure this, is that you should be able to walk unaided at a pace of three miles per hour for at least half an hour at a time, and to stand unsupported for at least fifteen minutes.
+An additional indication of the fitness required is that you should be able to walk unaided at a pace of 3 miles per hour for at least half an hour at a time, and to stand unsupported for at least 30 minutes.